UXSoc/UX-glitch/README.md

 Glitch is perfect for bots, small projects, and fun apps.
 Here's why you should consider using this template:
 ### Pros

-- Free as in pizza 🍕 and source code 📖, through hosting with Glitch.
+- Free as in pizza 🍕 and source code 📖, by hosting on Glitch.
 - Relatively easy to setup, with full and extendable control over how deployments work.
-- Gets all the benefits of Glitch (collaboration, live code) with a convenient way to reset changes after saving them through GitHUb.
+- Gets all the benefits of Glitch (collaboration, live code) with a convenient way to reset changes after saving them through GitHub.

 ### Cons